 While no one wants a mouse anywhere in their house, you really don’t want them in your walls.
 Once they’re in there, they’ll be able to roam freely and chew their way through every room.

 Stay Away® Mice should be your first line of defense.
-While the fresh scent of balsam fir smells great to us, mice and rats are repelled by the scent.
+While the fresh scent smells great to us, mice and rats are repelled by the aroma.
 Getting rid of mice can be as simple as placing a few pouches around any suspected openings in your home.
 One whiff and uninvited guests will find their way out as quickly as they made their way in.

 Be sure to seal up any openings you found during your inspection, so sneaky squatters won’t try to find their way in again.
 It won’t be long before you’re on your way to a good night’s sleep.